Velomotion logo Velomotion small logo

 Own top tube: In frame size S, the distinctive kink in front of the head tube is missing to make the frame suitable for small people.

-The Nicolai EBOXX E14 will be available at a price of 8.999 euros.
-If you are looking for something special and more individuality, you can also book the Extralove option for a surcharge of 400 euros: Here you can not only choose the frame color, there are also many options for the anodized color of numerous small parts such as dropouts and bellcranks.
+The Nicolai EBOXX E14 is available at a price of 8.999 Euro.
+Those looking for something special and more individuality can also book the Extralove option for an additional 400 euros.
+This option not only allows you to choose the frame color, but also offers a wide range of options for the anodized color of numerous small parts such as dropouts and rocker arms.

 All anodized parts such as the bellcrank can be color-matched using the "extra love option".